cilium/cilium/Documentation/security/policy/intro.rst

 endpointSelector / nodeSelector
   Selects the endpoints or nodes which the policy rules apply to.
 The policy rules will be applied to all endpoints which match the labels specified in the selector.
-See the `LabelSelector` and :ref:`NodeSelector` sections for additional details.
+For additional details, see the :ref:`EndpointSelector` and :ref:`NodeSelector` sections.

 ingress
   List of rules which must apply at ingress of the endpoint, i.e. to all